 Over time Kelbrook and Sough Parish Council may add to the channels of communication that it uses as it seeks to improve and expand the services the Council delivers.
-When changes occur this policy will be updated to reflect the new arrangements.
+When these changes occur this policy will be updated to reflect the new arrangements.
+This policy may be amended at any time.